fal-ai/fal-java/README.md

 ```
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make to the Swift version of the client are **greatly appreciated**.
+Any contributions you make to the Kotlin version of the client are **greatly appreciated**.

 ## License